-Gerontological Nurse Practitioner.
-She earned her undergraduate RN degree at the University of South Florida and her ARNP degree at Florida Atlantic University.
+As a Board Certified Gerontological Nurse Practitioner, Eva earned her undergraduate RN degree at the University of South Florida and her ARNP degree at Florida Atlantic University.

 In addition to Eva’s extensive nursing experience, her knowledge of biologic infusion and administration brings another professional level of patient care to the Grand Valley.
 Recently relocating to Colorado, she looks forward to expanding the role of infusion therapy to better care for patients of the Arthritis Center of Western Colorado.